skycluster-project/skycluster-docs/source/en/0.1.0/getting-started/providers-configs.rst

 GCP Configuration
 =================

-Create a new project in Google Cloud, then add a service account.
+Create a new project in Google Cloud and enable the following APIs:

+- ``Cloud Billing API``
+- ``Kubernetes Engine API``
+- ``Compute Engine API``

-Generate a service account key file in JSON format and download the file.
+Make sure to add a service account and generate a service account key file in JSON format and download the file.
 Then:

 .. code-block:: sh